angular/angular/aio/content/guide/reactive-forms.md

 {@example 'reactive-forms/ts/src/app/hero-detail-7.component.ts' region='address-form-group'}

-Also be sure to update the import from `data-model` so you can reference the `Hero` class:
+Also be sure to update the import from `data-model` so you can reference the `Hero` and `Address` classes:

-{@example 'reactive-forms/ts/src/app/hero-detail-6.component.ts' region='import-hero'}
+{@example 'reactive-forms/ts/src/app/hero-detail-7.component.ts' region='import-address'}